hubicios/2048/README.md

 # 2048
 2048 made in c++ using sdl2.
 Additional features:
--save and load game
+- save and load game
--ranking for each board size
+- ranking for each board size
-\t*sorted by time
+  - *sorted by time*
-\t *sorted by score
+  - *sorted by score*
-\t *best of all borad sizes
+  - *best of all borad sizes*

 orginal - https://en.wikipedia.org/wiki/2048_(video_game)